Travelling With Crohn’s Disease. Smart Tips For A Stress Free Trip

-Smart Packing and Preparation
+Smart Packing And Preparation

 Try to plan your trip at least 6 to 8 weeks before you go.
 This gives you time to get health advice, order medicines and arrange any vaccinations you might need1

-Staying Comfortable and Stress-Free when Travelling with Crohn’s Disease
+Staying Comfortable And Stress Free When Travelling With Crohn’s Disease

 Be aware that changes in water, food, and climate can upset anyone’s bowels, but those with IBD may be more susceptible to these changes2

-Navigating Meals and Movement
+Navigating Meals And Movement

-Travelling with Crohn’s Disease: Bathroom and Emergency Readiness
+Travelling with Crohn’s disease bathroom and emergency readiness

 Crohn's disease and travel planning